 * * *

-Megaera picked the knot loose in the leather thong with her free hand and unwrapped it from the bar, which fell away.
+Megaera picked the knot loose in the leather thong with her free hand and the bar fell away, along with the coils of leather.
 An exhilaration of relief and freedom ran through the weapon.
 She could not say whether she originated this feeling, nor did she know whether her impulse to lash the air and extend the claws was all her own.
 No mere tool had ever felt like this.
 Its slight weight was more than compensated by its own strength and energy.
 The baron, alarmed, took a step back and reached for the tent flap.
 In a flash, she was filled with ecstatic cruelty.
 She wanted to rip him apart.
 No one in the camp could stand against her.

 The dark goddess herself seemed to be looking over Megaera’s shoulder, urging her to give in.
-In a flash of panic, she realized that she liked the baron and Zadrian and had hoped to learn more about them, but she knew that in seconds, the hope would end.
+In a flash of panic, she realized that she liked both the baron and his daughter Zadrian and had hoped to learn more about them, maybe befriend them, but she knew that in seconds, the hope would end.

 * * *